Property Management Guide

 Lost/Missing or Stolen Items - Deletions from the Fixed Assets System are necessary when items are lost/missing or stolen.

 - Loss or theft of property must be reported immediately upon discovery to the Department of Public Safety on a Lost, Missing or Stolen Property Report , obtainable through this link or from the Property Manager.

-- Relief of accountability for property that is lost, missing or stolen will be approved only after investigation by the Department of Public Safety and approval of the Vice President for Finance and Business Affairs.
+- Relief of accountability for property that is lost, missing or stolen will be approved only after investigation by the Department of Public Safety and approval of the Vice President for Finance.